-The C.A.S. in Reading Education is an outcomes-based program designed to meet the standards outlined by the International Reading Association (IRA) for administrators or coordinators who recognize and support reading professionals as they plan, implement and evaluate reading instruction.
+The C.A.S. in Reading Education is an outcomes-based program designed to meet the standards outlined by the International Literacy Association (ILA) for administrators or coordinators who recognize and support reading professionals as they plan, implement and evaluate reading instruction.
 Such reading professionals administer literacy, bilingual, compensatory and ELL programs in schools or other institutional settings.
 They direct the organization, management and assessment of school, district or institutional literacy programs.
 Academic preparation for reading coordinators includes additional course work in reading and course work in professional development, grant writing, program administration and evaluation.

 Candidates must have a master’s degree in Reading Education or related field from a regionally accredited college or university**.

 - Three letters of professional reference, one of which must be job-related